-Our recent survey indicates that these consumer tribes—including medical workers, teachers, and college students— see personalized offers as expressions of a brand’s concern and desire to help.
+Our recent survey indicates that these consumer communities—including medical workers, teachers, and college students— see personalized offers as expressions of a brand’s concern and desire to help.
 And that personalized offers can drive their purchase behavior and increase brand advocacy and loyalty.

 Showing Up for Your Customers Makes them Feel Good

 Our survey revealed that the consumers most impacted by the pandemic want brands to show they care by providing more value and giving people a financial break.

 When asked how they know a brand cares about people during this challenging time, 64% of survey recipients said they wanted brands to provide extra benefits or services.